-According to Canon 463, certain individuals are to be called to a diocesan synod as members and are obliged to participate in the synod.
+Canon 463,certain individuals are to be called to a diocesan synod as members and are obliged to participate in the synod.
 To fulfill these obligations, Archbishop Vigneron extended invitations to be a member of Synod 16 to:

 - Auxiliary bishops, vicars general, episcopal vicars, judicial vicar, Presbyterial (priest) Council members, rectors of Sacred Heart Major Seminary and SS.
 Cyril and Methodius Seminary, and the 16 vicars.

 - Lay members from parishes throughout the archdiocese.

 - One priest from each of the 16 vicariates, elected by their brother priests.

 - Superiors from religious institutes and societies of apostolic life who have a house in the archdiocese and have actively participated in the annual dialogue with Archbishop Vigneron.
 The Superior or his/her delegate could accept the invitation to be a member of Synod 16